Residency Documentation

 Lawfully Present Alien

-A non-U.S. citizen who seeks resident tuition and who proves by clear and convincing evidence that the alien is lawfully present in the United States as required by 8 U.S.C.
+A non-U.S. citizen who seeks resident tuition and who proves by clear and convincing evidence that the alien is lawfully present in the United States as required by 8 U.S.C. §1623(a).

-Nonresident tuition
+Nonresident Tuition

 Parent